tremby/craft-cloudinary/README.md

+Fork in progress, with intention to bring this up to date for Craft 4.

+Upstream readme for the version I forked from follows.

+---

 Warning: not in active development.
 May work for your needs, but has several limitations.
 If anyone cares to take of development, please contact me.